shaniber/pathfinder_characters/Lighthouse Kid.md

 			Duration: immediate
 			Range: Close (20 ft.)
 			Effect:
 				You can unleash a blast of elemental power 1/day.
-This burst deals 10d6 points of fire damage.
-Those caught in the area receive a Reflex save for half damage (DC 20).
+This 20-foot radius burst deals 10d6 points of fire damage.
+Those caught in the area receive a Reflex save for half damage (DC 21).
 Creatures that fail their save gain Vulnerability to Fire for 1 round.
 This power has a range of 60 feet.

 	Innate Spells
 		Dancing Lights (Evocation) - 1 per day